-But companies today struggle just to be seen or heard amidst the constant noise of others trying market their product or service.
-Tech buyers are also becoming increasingly smarter and more desensitized to the marketing they see receive daily.
+But companies today struggle just to be seen or heard amidst the constant noise of others trying to market their product or service.
+Tech buyers are also becoming increasingly smarter and more desensitized to the marketing they receive daily.

 Here are four steps to begin developing your influencer marketing program: